How do I book an appointment?

 We will discuss your care in regular clinical supervision with another qualified Clinical Psychologist.
 This is to ensure that our work is of good quality and well considered, as well as to ensure that we strive to continue to maintain a high level of professional development, knowledge and expertise.
 It is also a mandatory requirement for all Clinical Psychologists to receive regular clinical supervision to maintain their professional registration.
 All personal details of children and families are made anonymous to the supervisor.

-We also keep computerised records of our work with children and families.
-This information is securely kept and solely for our professional use.
-These details will not be passed onto anyone else.
-If you have any questions about record keeping and confidentiality, please do not hesitate to ask us about it further.
+Your personal details will not be shared or passed onto anyone else.
+If you have any questions about record keeping, privacy and confidentiality, please do not hesitate to ask us about it further.

 What if we have an emergency or a crisis?